gataeimanesh/Data-Science-and-Machine-Learning-projects-/README.md

 # Gitta Ataeimanesh
-here is a few projects to present my skills in DATA SCience and Machine Learning
+Here is a few sample projects to present my skills in DATA SCience and Machine Learning